sohlich/go-dbscan/README.md

 # go-dbscan
-Implementation of DBSCAN clustering algorithm in Go lang
+Implementation of DBSCAN clustering algorithm in Go lang.
+This library should be usable for various structures.